 Safety Note: The casting operation is dangerous.
 You must wear protective clothing.
-A Junior Demonstrator or technical staff must be present for this procedure.
+A demonstrator or technician must be present for this procedure.

 Leave the ingots to cool.
 Enter or manipulate the thermal history data into a suitable software package to produce a plot of temperature against time for both types of mould.